Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

-When they're face-to-face and his friend Dave or Patrick (or is it Jason?) has walked away, Casey takes in Derek's appearance.
-He's wearing a jacket that she and Nora picked out together two years ago, and a surprisingly simple and not embarrassing necklace Marti made for him when he and Casey and been in London to meet their baby brother.
+When they're face-to-face and his friend Dave or Patrick (or is it Jason?) walks away, Casey takes in Derek's appearance.
+He's wearing a jacket that that she and Nora picked out together two years ago, and a surprisingly simple and not embarrassing necklace Marti made for him when he and Casey and been in London to meet their baby brother.

 Upon deciding to use an uncharacteristically direct approach to a boy, Casey steps closer to Derek and says, "I thought that maybe your ultimatum in London meant you were sick of trying."

 After one blink, his hands go from his pockets to her hipbones.